Despite a long and hard fought campaign, the battle to save our search and rescue (SAR) helicopter on Portland has failed.

-It certainly was not through lack of trying, though, and I'd like to thank the many constituents and others who helped in the campaign to retain it.
+It certainly was not through lack of trying, though, and I'd like to thank the many constituents and others who helped in the fight to retain it.

 However, I can now announce plans for a compromise solution, whereby a commercial helicopter company might take over the site in 2017.